zacanger/niddesa/text/generated-translations/mahaniddesa/10-sinhala-amazon.md

 A Brahman or God or Leave or Brahman or anyone RetireesNot this was dispatched by the chapters.
 Physicality, Sirath Indiriya was most commonly practiced Was taken down into the shadow.
-Nirvana has been stabbed.
-Nirvana Ends What Wei Is What You Thou Thou Thou Weryindiya, Phrases, Practices of pannage were most commonly practiced Slowed.
+Nibbana has been stabbed.
+Nibbana Ends What Wei Is What You Thou Thou Thou Weryindiya, Phrases, Practices of pannage were most commonly practiced Slowed.
 The house is located in the house.
 The house will be dissipated.